HamishArro/BattleShipsSwift/README.md

 ```
 []fireLog: [String]
 - could be intergrated into ships, maybe board should be the ultimate array/ class
+- not completed how asked however i believe the solution intergrated is better as a user will never fire in the same place twice.
 ```
 As a player
 So that I can play against a human opponent